dspereira/42Cursus-Philosophers/README.md

 To solve this problem, a technique called mutexes (locking mechanism) is employed.
 This essentially locks a section of memory when some threads are using it and releases that memory to allow another thread to use it.
 The result is that only one thread at a time can use a resource.

+**Deadlocks:**

+So, while using mutexes to solve race conditions, we introduce another problem known as deadlocks.

+For simplicity, consider a scenario with two philosophers, two bowls of spaghetti, and two forks.
+In the initial program state, if each philosopher attempts to grab a right fork, neither can eat because there is only one fork, and neither can release a fork because they haven't eaten yet.
+Consequently, the two philosophers will starve until death, resulting in a deadlock.
+A deadlock occurs when a thread is waiting for a resource that is being used by another thread, and the thread holding the resource cannot release it because it requires a resource held by the first thread.

+In this case the solution is simple, if in the start of program we gave a delay for the second philosopher to wait, the first philosopher has time to grab the 2 forks, and eat after eat he will sleep so now the second philosopher as time to grab the forks and eat, and afther will sleep.
+This solutions create a sycronism between the tho philosophers.

+If we divide the philosophers in even and odd, whe can start by the odd and gave a delay to even in the start o program and after that all the philoshopers will sicronise.

+**Conclusion:**

+In conclusion if we have sucess solving race condition and deadlocks, the only way to philosophers to die is don't give a rigth time to sleep and have short time to die.
+Because this are variable parameters that you have to pass, you can test with a quantity of philosophers you want (careful with the quantity of threads you create)

 ## Installation / Usage